Monday, June 15, 2015

 Some people envy the 31 year old owner’s good fortune at being able to build himself such a fantastic residence.
 Others wonder what the point is of such opulence, question the source of his funds while others are left gobsmacked, shaking their heads in befuddlement at the spectacle.

-For those who dismiss it as conspicuous display of wealth one cannot help but detect a certain amount of sore grapping.
+For those who dismiss it as conspicuous display of wealth, one cannot help but detect a certain amount of sour grapping.
 They probably have never been exposed to such luxury, they cannot conceive being enveloped by it, they probably break into a cold sweat at the thought of it.

 To each one his own.